smadjid/smadjid.github.io/_pages/publications.md

 permalink: /publications/
 ---

-For a complete list of publications, please refer to <a href="https://scholar.google.com/citations?user=A8So5p8AAAAJ" itemprop="sameAs"><i class="ai ai-fw ai-google-scholar-square" aria-hidden="true"></i>Google Scholar</a>.
+For a complete list of publications, please refer to <a href="https://scholar.google.com/citations?user=A8So5p8AAAAJ" itemprop="sameAs">Google Scholar</a>.

 ---
 # 2023